 When you fall asleep your brain dips into alpha, then theta, then delta.
 Delta is deep, unconscious sleep.
 Every ninety minutes you go through a sleep cycle coming back up into theta and alpha, where you dream.

 Sounds and music that cause brain waves to slow down, will make it easier for you to relax naturally.
 In training people in the Silva Method, we would use a special sound that helped new students relax while they were learning to meditate.

 After they were trained and had "anchors" that helped them relax, they no longer needed to use artificial sounds.

 Perhaps you read the interesting study by high school student, David Merrel, on the effect of music on mice.
 The study was conducted with 72 mice, split into three groups – those subjected to hard rock, those not subjected to any music and the classical music listeners.

 It turned out that mice who listened to classical music, excelled at finding their way through the maze whereas the hard rockers failed.
 Even more telling was the fact that the hard rock group ended up killing each other, while the classical group lived together peacefully.

 Hypertension (high blood pressure) is a leading cause of cardiovascular related deaths.
 Because high blood pressure is commonly associated with stress and anxiety, it is often used as a marker for stress levels.

-A Turkish study on complimentary therapies in medicines looked into the effects of classical music on elderly patients levels of blood pressure and anxiety.
+A Turkish study on complimentary therapies in medicine looked into the effects of classical music on elderly patients' levels of blood pressure and anxiety.
 It was found that Turkish classical music did in fact lower blood pressure .